headjump/pico8_html_template/README.md

 The template file is a single HTML file with inline styles, javascripts and svg-images.

 This is so you don't need additional tools to build the code or link a lot of files.
-I tried my best to provide a good code scructure and comments - so it should be easy to follow what is going on.
+I tried my best to provide a good code structure and comments - so it should be easy to follow what is going on.

 Override game.js and icon.png with your own files and set your title and description in the index.html file.